LucasKolb/LucasKolb.github.io/README.md

 # LucasKolb.github.io
 This is the set up for my website for my Q4
 Week 1:
-Set up basic pages for the games I will design.
+Set up basic pages for the games I will design. ✓
-Set up page theme.
+Set up page theme.✓
-Learn to use GitHub effectivly.
+Learn to use GitHub effectivly.✓

 Week 2:
-Begin work on Mario game.
+Begin work on Mario game.✓
 Set up basic code into graphics
 Make user interface.
 Make points and levels